ArtskydJ/music-room-site/README.md

 ###mock server

-- [ ] pings all users and say 'hey new song!', and gives them the song id
+- [x] pings all users and say 'hey new song!', and gives them the song id
-- [ ] it is, in the meanwhile, hosting a thing on a different port that is seeding 3 songs, and 2 album art pics
+- [x] and it provides 3 songs and album art pics

 ###other

 - [x] add tests for sox-stream, add good docs
 - [x] shorten test files, preferably find non-copyrighted material
 - [ ] https://www.npmjs.com/package/album-cover
-- [ ] put templates into .ract files. use opt.template = fs.readFileSync(\'tplt.ract\')
-- [ ] create the overview rooms page
+- [x] create the overview rooms page